Welcome to Prince of Peace Lutheran Church in Buffalo, WY

 About Pastor Gerald Heinecke

 Pastor Heinecke has been our pastor since November of 2016.
-He received his masters of divinity from Concordia Theological Seminary in Fort Wayne, Indiana.
+He received his masters of divinity in 2010 from Concordia Theological Seminary in Fort Wayne, Indiana.
 He especially enjoys teaching both young and old and working with the youth.
 He and his wife, Erica, were married in 2003.
 She also serves part time as an organist here.
 She is a stay at home mom and they have four children, Malachi, Zachary, Avelyn, and Nathanael.
 Pastor Heinecke has a wide variety of hobbies including hunting and fishing.
 He is a certified soccer referee and has recently become a member of the Johnson County Search and Rescue team.

 This website is funded by memorial funds for Dick Peters, Esther Benten and Virginia Spiering.